Sections

 Family history, roughly

 Whether a parent, sibling, or grandparent had depression, bipolar, anxiety, addiction, or psychiatric hospitalizations.
 You don’t need a chart.
 A sentence per relative is enough.
+“Dad drank, never treated” is doing work.

 Past treatment